Media & Publishing Churn Rate: Benchmarks & Analysis

 What These Media & Publishing Churn Numbers Mean

 The podcast premium subscription model is still maturing, with three distinct approaches showing different churn profiles.
-Show-specific subscriptions (individual creator support) have the highest churn because subscriber fate is tied to one creator's output.
-Platform-wide subscriptions for ad-free listening (like Spotify Premium effectively serves) benefit from broader value.
-Creator-platform hybrids like Patreon show that emotional connection to a creator is a powerful retention driver - fans churn at much lower rates than feature-motivated subscribers.
+Show-specific subscriptions (individual creator support) have the highest churn because subscriber fate is tied to one creator's output - show cancellation or hiatus immediately lands subscribers in no-longer-needed territory.
+Platform-wide subscriptions for ad-free listening (like Spotify Premium effectively serves) benefit from broader value, partially neutralizing the found-better-alternative pressure from free podcast apps.
+Creator-platform hybrids like Patreon show that emotional connection to a creator is a powerful retention lever - fans churn at much lower rates than feature-motivated subscribers.

 Discovery and curated recommendations have emerged as important retention tools for podcast platforms.
-Subscribers who consistently find new shows to follow churn at lower rates because their listening catalog is growing rather than stagnating.
-Personalized new episode notifications and 'shows like this' recommendations are higher-value retention investments than platform features alone.
+Subscribers who consistently find new shows to follow churn at lower rates because their listening catalog is growing rather than stagnating - new-episode pings and 'shows like this' surfaces act as continuous win-back against lapsed engagement.

 Frequently Asked Questions